wandb/docs/docs/guides/model_registry/model-management-concepts.md

 View an [example model artifact here](https://wandb.ai/timssweeney/model\_management\_docs\_official\_v0/artifacts/model/mnist-zws7gt0n).

 ## Registered model
 A registered model is a collection of pointers (links) to model versions.
 You can think of a registered model as a folder of "bookmarks" of candidate models for the same ML task.
 Each "bookmark" of a registered model is a pointer to a [model version](#model-version) that belongs to a [model artifact](#model-artifact).
+You can use [model tags](#model-tags) to group your registered models.

 Registered models often represent candidate models for a single modeling use case or task.
 For example, you might create registered model for different image classification task based on the model you use: "ImageClassifier-ResNet50", "ImageClassifier-VGG16", "DogBreedClassifier-MobileNetV2" and so on.
 Model versions are assigned version numbers in the order in which they were linked to the registered model.